tommiedizon/Third-Person-Physics-Based-Character-Controller/README.md

 - **Multiplayer Compatibility**: Sync movement for networked players.
 - **Camera Collisions**: Detect collisions and adjust the camera to avoid obstacles.

-## Contributing
-Contributions are welcome!
-Feel free to submit pull requests or report issues.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact
-For questions or feedback, reach out via GitHub Issues or connect on LinkedIn/Twitter.
+For questions or feedback, reach out via GitHub Issues or @ thomasjdizon@gmail.com

----

-Enjoy developing with realistic physics-based movement! 🚀